Toric vector bundles over a discrete valuation ring and Bruhat-Tits buildings: Tits and Bruhat-Tits buildings of

 \begin{remark}[Iwahori and parahoric subgroups] The $\GL(E)$-stabilizer of a full periodic lattice chain is called an \emph{Iwahori subgroup}.
 Let us fix a basis $B$ and identify $E$ with $K^r$.
-Then the Iwahori subgroup that is the stabilizer of a full lattice chain as in \eqref{equ-full-lattice-chain} is equal to the preimage of a Borel subgroup $B \subset \GL(r, \k)$ under the evaluation map $p: \GL(r, \mathcal{O})\rightarrow \GL(r, \k)$ sending $\varpi$ to $0$.
+Then the Iwahori subgroup that is the stabilizer of a full lattice chain as in \eqref{equ-full-lattice-chain} is equal to the preimage of a Borel subgroup $B \subset \GL(r, \k)$ under the evaluation map $p: \GL(r, \mathcal{O})\rightarrow \GL(r, \k)$ sending the unifromizer $\varpi$ to $0$.
 The stabilizer of a periodic lattice chain is called a \emph{parahoric subgroup}.
 It is the preimage, under $p$, of a parabolic subgroup in $\GL(r, \Bbbk)$.
 Each frame $L$ in $E$ determines a split maximal torus $H_L \subset \GL(E)$.
 The simplices in the apartment of $L$ correspond to the parahoric subgroups in $\GL(E)$ that contain the maximal torus $H_L$. \end{remark}